City of Deltona

 Fire Services Assessments are not imposed on government property

-enhancing the level of service with the fire service assessment study for
+support enhancing the level of service with the fire service

-both operating and capital options.
-The Study will involve careful
+assessment study for both operating and capital options.
+The Study

-and received a consensus to move forward.
-City Commission then
+May 3 and received a consensus to move forward.
+City Commission

-provided the necessary funding as part of Resolution No. 2025-52
+then provided the necessary funding as part of Resolution No.

 The City Commission approved Resolution No. 2025-29, the